fridadwi/promo-card-instagram-filter-tutorial/README.md

 # ![list](tutorial_images/00_list.gif) Installing Spark AR Studio

 **Spark AR Studio** is an augmented reality platform for Mac & Windows that help up create AR effects for mobile cameras.
+Spark AR studio is easy to use and learn, so there’s nothing to be afraid of!
+Let’s go!

 In this section, we will prepare the things needed for using **Spark AR Studio**.

 ![prepare](tutorial_images/00_prepare.gif)